Leonard

 A New Perk - Free Mail

 And so the story begins.
-Through the letters, Joe describes his new life in the Army.
-Going into detail for Audrey what it's really like.
+Through the letters, Dad describes his new life in the Army.
+Going into detail for Mom what it's really like.
+And trying to be funny.
+Oh he tries.
 It's a part of Army life that's fascinating while being incredibly mundane.
-Please subscribe and join me.